MarissaMelen/SeniorProject/README.md

 This code is being saved here for reference, other copies do exist and are probably in the possession of my teammates.

-Projecy Name:
-Sylvia's Monster Minder
+Project Name: Sylvia's Monster Minder

-Team Members:
-Marissa Melen
-Victor Aw
-Rose Nish
+Team Members: Marissa Melen, Victor Aw, Rose Nish

 Sylvia's Monster Minder was created as a Game Master's tool and assistant for the table top role playing game Fables of Sylvia (c)TM